-But, have you ever tried bringing your picnic to a local winery?
+Have you ever tried bringing your picnic to a local winery?
 The scenery is beautiful and many wineries now provide outdoor or even indoor picnic facilities to encourage visitors.
-You can buy your beverages on site, after sampling what they have for sale.
+You can buy your beverages on-site after sampling what they have for sale.
 Many wineries now offer springtime and harvest events with wine tastings accompanied by musical entertainment throughout the day.
 Whether you're looking for a great summertime event to enjoy with a group of adult friends, or just that special someone, make a date for a picnic at the winery.

 Remember to pack your food with enough ice to keep it at a safe temperature until you're ready to eat.